Zielonka Financial Services LLC

 Social Host Laws

-State laws vary, so the precise circumstances under which you may be held liable will depend upon the state in which you live.
+State laws vary, so the precise circumstances under which you may be held liable will depend on the state in which you live.

 The liability to which you may be subject may include medical bills, property damage, and pain and suffering.